Fun covered wagon activities for tweens.

 Learn about the size, shape and type of wagons that carried people thousands of miles and go along on a modern day wagon train trip.

-If you’re looking for a fun way to study the pioneers, use this tool that’s full of pointed questions and hands-on activities.
+If you’re looking for a fun way to study the pioneers, use these in your lesson plans.

 What fun covered wagon activities are you adding to your history lessons?